Caldwell Platinum Series G3 Stereo Hearing Protection

 By Chuck Hawks and Randy Wakeman

-I prefer "earmuff" style hearing protectors (as opposed to earplugs) and for quite some time I have used the Caldwell Es-85 as my primary hearing protection.
-These low cost (2009 MSRP $34.99), stereo hearing protectors block out noise above 85db while offering amplification of normal sounds and voices through built-in dual microphones that are controlled by a single volume knob.
+We prefer "earmuff" style hearing protectors (as opposed to earplugs) and for quite some time we have used the Caldwell Es-85 as our primary hearing protection.
+These low cost (2009 MSRP $34.99), stereo hearing protectors block out noise above 85db, while offering amplification of normal sounds and voices through built-in dual microphones that are controlled by a single volume knob.
 Although inexpensive, practically any effective, amplified hearing protector is superior to the passive type that leaves you essentially deaf the entire time they are worn.

-The drawback to most electronic hearing protectors is their cost, which is usually in the $150-$200 range.
+The drawback to most electronic hearing protectors is their cost, which is often in the $150-$200 range.
 Thus, the affordable Caldwell Es-85 was quite a breakthrough in price.
 Ditto the subsequent E-Max ($39.99), which boasts a NRR of 25 db and the E-Max Low Profile ($44.99), both of which carry on the Caldwell tradition of reasonably priced electronic hearing protection.
-All of these models remain in the Caldwell line and can be purchased on the Caldwell web site at www.battenfeldtechnologies.com

 Perhaps most important from the user's point of view, the G3 is more comfortable to wear than previous Caldwell models.
 For one thing, its ear recess is deeper and roomier.
 The G3 is slim and offers quieter circuitry without annoying hiss or interference.
 The DualDensity Foam ear seals are effective and comfortable, even when the G3 is worn continuously for long periods.

-While the G3 is roughly twice the price of previous Caldwell units, it costs only about half as much as comparable hearing protectors from other manufacturers.
-Its performance is impressive and I strongly suggest that you try the Caldwell Platinum Series G3 before purchasing any other hearing protector.
+While the G3 is roughly twice the price of previous Caldwell units, it costs only about half as much as many comparable hearing protectors from other manufacturers.
+Its performance is impressive.